 THE 2026 CALENDAR

 The 2026 calendar is right now beeing printed.
-More info will soon follow.
-The official launch party of the calendar will be the 4th of November at Galleri Artsight in Stockholm.
+Designed in collaboration with Graphic Designer Flavia Amendola, the calendar will be officially launched the 4th of October at Galleri Artsight in Stockholm, Sweden.

 This section is under construction